GovCompass

 Practical SME compliance starting points

-1. One-page AI inventoryAI inventoryA register of all AI systems an organization builds, buys or embeds, with owners and risk tiers — the prerequisite for governing any of them.Open full entry →: List every AI tool in use, even SaaS tools with AI features
+1. One-page AI inventoryAI inventoryA register of all AI systems an organization builds, buys or embeds, with owners and risk tiers.
+It is the prerequisite for governing any of them.Open full entry →: List every AI tool in use, even SaaS tools with AI features

 2. Three-question classification check: Is it an AI system?
 Is any use prohibited?
 Is any use high-risk?